-Students' answers will vary by work experience and by cultural identity.
+Students' answers will vary as per their work experience and cultural identity.
 Often students will perpetuate stereotypes in their answers of other countries, yet rationalize the weaknesses of their own society.
-It is interesting to ask students from other cultures what their stereotypes were about the U.S. before arriving, and if those perceptions have been reinforced since being here.
+It might be interesting for instructors to ask students from other cultures what their stereotypes were about the U.S. before arriving to the country, and if those perceptions have been reinforced since being here.